defold/game-xoxo-nakama-client/README.md

 ## Nakama server
 The Nakama server handles matchmaking and turn based game play.
 The code for the server can be found [in this repository](https://www.github.com/defold/game-xoxo-nakama-server).

+## Play HTML5 version
+The HTML5 version of the Tic Tac Toe client running on Nakama can be played here: https://defold.com/game-xoxo-nakama-client/ (open two browser tabs to play against yourself!)